silvhua/lighthouse-capstone-project/README.md

 # Future Goals

-Model accuracy would likely improve if accounting for other features of the participants, such as sex, experience level with the exercise, and anthropometrics.
+Model accuracy would likely improve if accounting for other features of the participants, such as experience level with the exercise and anthropometrics.
 Additional research would be required to develop models for using LV profiles to predict 1RM strength for other exercises.